Hsabonchi/Functional-Programming-Haskell-Ocaml/Functions.md

    ▶  There is no loop in haskell instead  recursion.
    ▶ In haskell variable names must start with a lowercase letter.
 Anything that is uppercase is interpreted by the compiler as a Data Constructor.

+  ▶  " -> " is the parameter that a function takes and the thing after it is what it returns.

  Basic types:
  • Integers